nuxt/scripts/docs/content/scripts/analytics/google-analytics.md

     size: xs
 ---

-[Google Analytics](https://marketingplatform.google.com/about/analytics/) is a great analytics solution for Nuxt Apps.
+[Google Analytics](https://marketingplatform.google.com/about/analytics/) is an analytics solution for Nuxt Apps.

 It provides detailed insights into how your website is performing, how users are interacting with your content, and how they are navigating through your site.